PansosPonso/RelPerformance/README.md

 ***Arguments***

 - **SAMPLE**: 'M6' for M6 sample, 'M6+' for M6+ sample and 'other' for other custom data.
-- **KEEP_TUNING_FORECASTS**: Specifies whether to keep the forecasts that were generated for the tuning sample (it is used for calibrating forecasts).
 - **MODEL_NAMES**: Specifies the models to be evaluated.
 Available choices are listed below.
 - **DATA_FROM_PREVIOUS_RUN**: In case the code was interrupted, this parameter allows specifying an Excel file containing the forecasts generated up to the point of interruption.
 - **TUNING**: Indicates whether the models' hyperparameters should be tuned.